aclason/sortie_carbon_evaluation/README.md

 # sortie_carbonExtensionNote

-This repository contains the code and data required to run analyses for the Extension Note: Validating the use of SORTIE for carbon applications following partial harvesting (link?).
+This repository contains the code and data required to run analyses for the Extension Note: Validating the use of SORTIE in predicting carbon dynamics after partial harvesting in the Sub-Boreal Spruce and Interior Cedar Hemlock zones (link?).